-During the course the accommodation is provided in a freshly renovated traditional Japanese guesthouse.
+During the course the accommodation is provided in a beautiful traditional Japanese guesthouse.
 The spacious rooms are built in a traditional Japanese style with tatami floor and futon bedding.
-There is also a tv and spacious storing cabinets with sliding Japanese doors.
 Towels and amenities are also provided.
 Rooms will be shared between 2-4 course participants of the same gender.
 3 showers, 6 toilets (3 for women and 3 for men) and 3 washroom sinks are also shared between all course participants.

-The cost of the course program is 225,000yen.
+The cost of the course program is 235,000yen.
 The accommodation and catering will additionally cost 120,000yen.

-*10,000yen discount for Tea Fellows and Tea Catalysts.
+*10,000yen discount for Tea Fellows / Tea Catalysts on a yearly membership plan.

 What is included:

 - Course classes and workshops delivered by Japanese tea experts